project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

 -  Enable telemetry service:<br>
   1. The telemetry.min.js service file must be imported to app/portal.
 An object, window: EkTelemetry will be available as a result of importing the telemetry.min.js file.
 It enables the telemetry service
-  2. Once the page is loaded, use the command:window.EkTellemetryinitialise.
-It initiliases the telemetry service
+  2. Once the page is loaded, use the command: ```window.EkTellemetryinitialise```.
+It initializes the telemetry service
   3. Configure telemetry using the format:

 ```